AlphaForgeBench: Benchmarking End-to-End Trading Strategy Design with Large Language Models: Experiments

 \textbf{Generation protocol.} Every experiment runs $k{=}5$ independent generations per query to quantify run-to-run variability.
 Stage~1 uses $\tau{=}0.7$ ($633~queries \times 6~models \times 5~runs = 18{,}990~samples$); Stage~2 is evaluated at both $\tau{=}0.7$ and $\tau{=}0$ (greedy) for a temperature ablation ($270~queries \times 6~models \times 2~temperatures \times 5~runs = 16{,}200~samples$).
 The grand total is \textbf{35,190} generated strategy implementations.
 All metrics are reported as mean $\pm$ std.

 \textbf{Backtest configuration.} Each generated strategy is executed within the unified backtest engine across \textbf{7 assets} spanning two distinct market regimes: 2 cryptocurrencies (BTCUSDT, ETHUSDT; sourced from Binance) and 5 US equities (AAPL, GOOGL, MSFT, NVDA, TSLA; sourced from Yahoo Finance).
 The evaluation window spans \textbf{5 years} (2021-01-01 to 2026-01-01), deliberately selected to cover heterogeneous market conditions including bull rallies, bear corrections, AI-driven recoveries, and prolonged consolidation phases, ensuring that no single strategy style is systematically favored.
-We adopt a controlled execution protocol with daily data frequency, a 300-day lookback window, long-only single-asset semantics (binary invest/cash signal), and frictionless execution, thereby isolating the intrinsic signal quality from confounding portfolio-construction and transaction turnover effects.
+We adopt a controlled execution protocol with daily data frequency, a 300-day lookback window, long-only single-asset semantics (binary invest/cash signal), and a fixed one-way transaction cost of $10^{-3}$, thereby isolating intrinsic signal quality from confounding portfolio-construction effects.
+The long-only constraint is adopted for cross-market consistency, as short-selling is subject to asymmetric restrictions and costs across equity and cryptocurrency markets.
+Slippage and liquidity constraints are intentionally excluded: these factors are highly dependent on market microstructure (e.g., order-book depth and execution mechanisms) and vary substantially across assets and trading frequencies; introducing a unified slippage model would add evaluation-side uncertainty without improving the fairness of cross-model comparisons.
 Full parameter justifications are provided in Appx.~\ref{appx_sec:details_of_alphaforgebench_experiments}.

 \textbf{Evaluation metrics.} We assess each strategy using six standard financial metrics: Annual Rate of Return (\textbf{ARR}), Sharpe Ratio (\textbf{SR}), Maximum Drawdown (\textbf{MDD}), Calmar Ratio (\textbf{CR}), Sortino Ratio (\textbf{SoR}), and Volatility (\textbf{VOL}).
 These jointly capture return generation (ARR), risk exposure (MDD, VOL), and risk-adjusted efficiency (SR, CR, SoR), providing a multi-dimensional profile of strategy quality.
 Formal definitions are given in Appx.~\ref{appx_sec:details_of_alphaforgebench_experiments}.